jacklansing/reconnect-api/README.md

 ### DELETE /api/post/{post_id}

 Used to delete a post by it's `id`.
-If the authenticated user's `id` does not match the post's `user_id` it will result in an error: `401 Unauthorized request`
+If the authenticated user's `id` does not match the post's `user_id` it will result in an error: `401 Unauthorized request`.

-On success you will get a `204 No Content` response.
+On success you will receive a `204 No Content` response.

 ### POST /api/threads